eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/50_develop-eos-evm-smart-contracts-with-remix.md

 Remix IDE is a popular integrated development environment for smart contract development written in Solidity programming language.
 It is intuitive and very easy to use.
 Remix can be used by any developer with any level of experience.
 This document outlines the main steps to develop a smart contract for the EOS EVM network, written in Solidity.
 The official Remix documentation can be found at [remix-ide.readthedocs.io](https://remix-ide.readthedocs.io/en/latest/).

-The Remix IDE comes in three flavors, the web application, the desktop application, and a VSCode extension.
+The Remix IDE comes in three flavors: the web application, the desktop application, and a VSCode extension.
 This tutorial uses the Remix web IDE.
 From here onwards the `Remix IDE` refers to the Remix web application integrated development environment.

 ## Start A Workspace